 - 2/3 cup orange juice

 - 1/2 cup soy milk or other non-dairy milk

 - 1 teaspoon vanilla extract

 - 1/2 cup agave nectar

 - 4 tablespoons sugar -substitute agave nectar if you dare

 - 1 teaspoon cinnamon

-- Preheat oven to 350F.
-Spray muffin tin with non-stick spray.
+Preheat oven to 350F.
+Spray muffin tin with non-stick spray or use a silicone muffin pan.
 (I find it best not to use paper liners–the muffins will stick to them.)